Education Policy and Analysis

 Students will work closely with faculty associated with their area of study, but students can also work with and take courses with faculty throughout HGSE and Harvard.
-The faculty co-chairs for EPA are Carrie Conaway and Andrew Ho.
+The faculty co-chairs for EPA are Carrie Conaway and Andrew Ho, and the Program Core Experience instructors are Eric Taylor and Emiliana Vegas.
 View our faculty directory for a full list of HGSE faculty.

 The EPA Program prepares you for a variety of career pathways, including: